scikit-hep/uproot3/README.rst

      'fName', 'fSavedBytes', 'fScanField', 'fTimerInterval', 'fTitle', 'fTotBytes',
      'fTreeIndex', 'fUpdate', 'fUserInfo', 'fWeight', 'fZipBytes', 'filter']

-This means that literally any kind of object may be read from a `ROOTDirectory`_.
+This means that literally any kind of object may be read from a `ROOTDirectory <http://uproot.readthedocs.io/en/latest/root-io.html#uproot-rootio-rootdirectory>`__.
 Even if the uproot authors have never heard of it, the new data type will have a streamer in the file, and uproot will follow that prescription to make an object with the appropriate private fields.
 What you do with that object is another story: the member functions, written in C++, are *not* serialized into the ROOT file, and thus the Python object will have data but no functionality.

 We have to add functionality by writing the equivalent Python.
-The uproot `TTree`_ implementation is a bundle of functions that expect private members like ``fName``, ``fEntries``, and ``fBranches``.
+The uproot `TTree <http://uproot.readthedocs.io/en/latest/ttree-handling.html#uproot-tree-ttreemethods>`__ implementation is a bundle of functions that expect private members like ``fName``, ``fEntries``, and ``fBranches``.
 Other ROOT types can be wrapped in similar ways.
 Histograms are useful, and therefore the ``TH1`` classes are similarly wrapped:

 .. code-block:: bash